lukasbrunner/lukasbrunner.github.io/_misc/preenact.md

 ---
-title: "Preenacting Climate Scenarios: an artistic interpretation of what could happen to our climate"
+title: "The Future of the Earth: an artistic interpretation of what could happen to our climate"
 excerpt: "<img src='/images/preenact/protection.jpg' width='40%'>"
 collection: misc
 permalink: /misc/preenact
 ---

-Throughout early 2021 I was involved in a project with the title **Preenacting Climate Scenarios** that implemented scientific data and expertise in an artistic setting.
+Throughout early 2021 I was involved in a project with the title **The Future of the Earth** that implemented scientific data and expertise in an artistic setting.
 The basic idea was to allow the visitor to experience the consequences of our actions when it comes climate change mitigation and adaptation in (for me) totally new ways.
 During several days groups of actors, scientists, and visitors travelled into the future either along the low emission path SSP1-2.6 or along the high emission path SSP3-7.0 (see <a href="https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change" target="_blank">this</a> article by CarbonBrief for an explanantion about the SSPs and their narratives).
 During this journey the consequences of our actions could be seen, heard and felt in various ways.

 <img src="/images/preenact/co2.jpg" width="67.5%">
 <img src="/images/preenact/sound.jpg" width="30%">